briancain/CoolStoryCoBruh/README.md

 * Enable the mini game to calm the snakes by pressing space.
   + If snakes move outward, click and drag with mouse to swipe and win
   + If snakes move inward, click to win

+## Ideas to Expand Gameplay

++ Objects to hide in, behind, or under
++ Additional super powers to immobilize patroling enemies
++ Cloaking super powers
++ Different super powers for left and right hand-snakes
++ Escourt other Lakewood Plaza heroes through stealth missions
++ Utilize one-time escourt power ups
++ Well hidden elevator keycodes
++ Complex patroling patterns and other AI variance
++ Different types of patrolling robots (other than Jethro)
++ Environmental hazards that slow or speed up the snake meter (Ahhhh, this fire feels so nice on my scaley arms)
++ Light-based stealth missions where Co-Bruh must avoid search lights
++ Stealth-based boss battles